David A. Jaffe: Development of Silicon Valley Breakdown

-In 1981, Jaffe received a commission from guitarist David Starobin to write a work for eight guitars, voice, and tape.
-When he returned to Stanford in the fall of 1981, he began work on the computer part, striving to use Chowning’s FM synthesis technique to simulate plucked strings as a way of bridging the sonic gulf between the live guitars and the tape.
-While playing the Mozart piano quartet, he mentioned to the violist, Alex Strong, that he was working on guitar synthesis.
-Strong told him about a new technique he had discovered for which he was applying for a patent and showed Jaffe his technique.
-Returning to CCRMA, Jaffe began working with it but ran into limitations and began improving the technique to solve problems of tuning, dynamics, expression, and many other issues, in collaboration with electrical engineering PhD student Julius Smith.
+In 1981, Jaffe received a commission from guitarist David Starobin to compose a work for eight guitars, voice, and tape.
+Upon returning to Stanford in the fall of 1981, he began working on the piece, hoping to use FM synthesis to simulate plucked strings.
+While discussing the project with violist Alex Strong, Strong shared a new technique he had discovered.
+Returning to CCRMA, Jaffe and Smith began working with it and developed improvements to solve problems of tuning, dynamics, and expression.

-After the premiere of “May All Your Children Be Acrobats,” which combined the new technique and the FM synthesis-based method, Jaffe created a work for four-channel tape alone, in which the plucked string synthesis technique was further developed.
-The result, Silicon Valley Breakdown, was premiered at the Venice Biennale in 1983 and performed in twenty-eight countries.
+After the premiere of “May All Your Children Be Acrobats,” which combined the new technique and the FM synthesis-based method, Jaffe created a work for four-channel tape alone, in which he further developed the plucked string synthesis technique.
+The resulting piece, Silicon Valley Breakdown, premiered at the Venice Biennale in 1983 and was subsequently performed in 28 countries.

 At the same time, he and Smith presented a paper on the technique at the 1983 International Computer Music Conference.
-This paper was then published back-to-back with the Karplus/Strong paper in the Computer Music Journal.
-The paper has also appeared in book form in “The Music Machine,” by MIT Press.
+The Computer Music Journal, also included in The Music Machine by MIT Press, published simultaneously with the Karplus/Strong paper.

-Silicon Valley Breakdown also included innovations in simulated ensemble synchronization and the development of the Time Map.
+Silicon Valley Breakdown includes innovations in simulated ensemble synchronization and the development of the Time Map.
 This work is described in the article "Ensemble Aspects of Computer Music," published in Computer Music Journal.

-The finale from the piece was included in The Digital Domain, one of the first compact discs ever made to showcase the new CD technology.
-It was released by Elektra/Asylum in 1983.
-The work has also been released on CDs, including XXIst Century Mandolin and Dinosaur Music.
+The Digital Domain, one of the first compact discs ever made to showcase the new CD technology, included the finale from the piece.
+Elektra/Asylum released the piece in 1983.
+CDs, including XXIst Century Mandolin and Dinosaur Music, also include the work.